imanejabari/VE/README.md

 The _Data_ folder contains three files:
 - _Data_FR_: another modified version of the initial _Data_France_ file, containing only the necessary info for the computation of Relative Risk Reduction
-- _CI_BEL_ : modified version of the initial _CI_BELGIUM_, containing the 14- day cumulative incidence by age group and vaccination status
+- _CI_BEL_ : modified version of the initial _CI_BELGIUM_, containing the 14-day cumulative incidence by age group and vaccination status
 - _Vaccin_FR_ : modified version of the initial _vacsi_FR_ file, containing only the necessary info for the computation of Relative Risk Reduction

 The _Code_ folder contains two files for RRR computation, one for Belgium and one for France.